nkurniansyah/BP_PRS/README.md

 Ancestry: GWAS Ancestry (which cohort/study the GWAS summary statistics matched)
 Trait (SBP, DBP)
-Threshold: p-value threshold for selecting SNPs into the PRS TOPMed\_mean: the mean of the PRS after it was constructed in the multi-ethnic TOPMed population.
+TOPMed\_mean: the mean of the PRS after it was constructed in the multi-ethnic TOPMed population.
 That is, each of the TOPMed participants had a PRS value.
 This is the mean of these values.
 TOPMed\_sd: the